thsandfuchs/teched2025-XP2642/README.md

 ## Overview

-This session introduces attendees to **Day-2** operations with SAP BTP, Kyma runtime - a mamnaged kubernetes runtime to help connect and extend enterprise applications in the cloud-native world.
+This session introduces attendees to **Day-2** operations with SAP BTP, Kyma runtime - a managed kubernetes runtime to help connect and extend enterprise applications in the cloud-native world.

-> SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by a set of building blocks called Kyma modules.
-The idea being that each instance of SAP Kyma runtime is a separate Kubernetes cluster with its own set of modules.
-All instances are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of the underlying hyperscaler project, the Gardener Cluster, and the Kyma modules.
+In a nutshell, SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by a set of building blocks called **Kyma modules**.
+The idea being that each instance of SAP BTP Kyma runtime environment is a separate Kubernetes cluster with its own set of modules.
+All these clusters are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of
+ - the underlying hyperscaler project,
+ - the Gardener Cluster,
+ - and the Kyma modules.

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">